-- 1. Cultural heritage.
+- 1. Cultural Heritage.
 Cultural heritage activities, such as research and inventory, may be available in specific States. - 2.
-Forestry Management.
-Activities such as environmental studies, tree planting, thinning, and similar work, may be available in specific States. - 3.
+Natural Resources Management.
+Activities such as silvicultural treatments, timber management, cultural resource management, watershed restoration, environmental studies, tree planting, thinning, and similar work, may be available in specific States. - 3.
 Range Management.
-Activities, such as revegetation, noxious weed control, fencing, construction and management of range improvements, grazing management experiments, range monitoring, and similar activities, may be available in specific States. - 4.
+Activities such as revegetation, noxious weed control, fencing, construction and management of range improvements, grazing management experiments, range monitoring, and similar activities, may be available in specific States. - 4.
 Riparian Management.
-Activities, such as facilities construction, erosion control, rehabilitation, and other similar activities, may be available in specific States. - 5.
-Recreation Management.
-Activities, such as facilities construction and maintenance, interpretive design and construction, and similar activities may be available in specific States. - 6.
+Activities such as facilities construction, erosion control, rehabilitation, and other similar activities, may be available in specific

+- 5. Recreation Management.
+Activities such as facilities construction and maintenance, interpretive design and construction, and similar activities may be available in specific States. - 6.
 Wildlife and Fisheries Habitat Management.
-Activities, such as construction and maintenance, interpretive design and construction, and similar activities may be available in specific States. - 7.
+Activities such as construction and maintenance, implementation of statutory, regulatory and policy or administrative plan-based species protection, interpretive design and construction, and similar activities may be available in specific States. - 7.
 Wild Horse Management.
-Activities, such as wild horse roundups, adoption and disposition, including operation and maintenance of wild horse facilities may be available in specific States.
+Activities such as wild horse round-ups, adoption and disposition, including operation and maintenance of wild horse facilities may be available in specific States.

-For questions regarding self-governance, contact Jerry Cordova, Bureau of Land Management (MS L St-204), 1849 C Street, NW., Washington, DC 20240, telephone: (202) 912-7245, fax: (202) 452-7701.
+For questions regarding self-governance, contact Jerry Cordova, Bureau of Land Management (MS L St-204), 1849 C Street NW., Washington, DC 20240, telephone: (202) 912-7245, fax: (202) 452-7701.

-B. Eligible Bureau of Reclamation (Reclamation) Programs
+B. Eligible Bureau of Reclamation Programs

-The mission of Reclamation is to manage, develop, and protect water and related resources in an environmentally and economically sound manner in the interest of the American public.
-To this end, most of Reclamation's activities involve the construction, operation and maintenance, and management of water resources projects and associated facilities, as well as research and development related to its responsibilities.
+The mission of the Bureau of Reclamation (Reclamation) is to manage, develop, and protect water and related resources in an environmentally and economically sound manner in the interest of the American public.
+To this end, most of the Reclamation's activities involve the construction, operation and maintenance, and management of water resources projects and associated facilities, as well as research and development related to its responsibilities.
 Reclamation water resources projects provide water for agricultural, municipal and industrial water supplies; hydroelectric power generation; flood control; outdoor recreation; and enhancement of fish and wildlife habitats.